Total Pageviews

 2. Another large portion of our electricity is from geo-thermal (20%), meaning that a total of three quarters of our electricity is generated without having to purchase any fuel.
 Our first geothermal plant was commissioned 68 years ago so the capital costs of that plant should have been long since paid for.
 Another plant was commissioned 2 years ago.
 The thermal resources of New Zealand belong to the people of New Zealand.

 3. We have been installing wind and solar power for some time now.
 Both are, by far, the least expensive way of generating power today.
-The wind over New Zealand belongs to the people of New Zealand and just as in the case of water and geothermal resources, you have been granted the privilege of being able to use them.
+The wind over New Zealand belongs to the people of New Zealand and just as is the case with water and geothermal resources, you have been granted the privilege of being able to use them.
 Again, no fuel needed.

 5. As we, the people, install more and more solar panels and batteries, excess electricity is being sent to you at a discount, for you to sell at the full retail price.
 This costs you nothing in capital costs.
 We are bearing the investment costs and you reap part of the benefits.
 If you install your own mega batteries, you can purchase cheap and sell at a profit.

-6. With the electrification of our country in the form of, induction cook tops instead of gas, Heat pumps instead of burning fuel, and the uptake of EVs instead of ICE cars, your sales are steadily increasing.
+7. With the electrification of our country in the form of, induction cook tops instead of gas, Heat pumps instead of burning fuel, and the uptake of EVs instead of ICE cars, your sales are steadily increasing.
 Your prospects for the future is a continuing of this trend, with some of the capital costs of generation being born by us as we install solar panels on our roves.
+Your business is booming.

 At the core of the problem is the cockamamy system of pricing electricity.
-In the half hour bidding, if the first and major bidder gives a quote for each mWh of electricity they will supply, that is not what they receive.
+In the bidding that occurs every half hour, if the first and major bidder gives a quote for each mWh of electricity they will supply, that is not what they receive.
 All bidders get the price of the most expensive bid.
 Giving all the bidders the rate of the last and most expensive bidder (often for gas generated electricity) is just dumb and makes a mockery of the bidding system.
 I have heard that there are some disadvantages of paying what was bid, but I am far from understanding why.
 This system must be reformed.

 Lets get on with the transition and stop charging us ever increasing costs for our electricity.
 Costs should be steadily decreasing in our present technical climate.